 3. Facts and information:

-Cadbury Fundraiser will provide information via brochures, our website, via our sales consultants and when otherwise reasonably requested for further information on the application and assessment processes.
+Cadbury Fundraising will provide information via brochures, our website, via our sales consultants and when otherwise reasonably requested for further information on the application and assessment processes.

 4. Doing your homework: